AntonioTorres23/OpenGL_Notes/Instancing.md

 }
 ```

-Within this snippet of code we transform
+Within this snippet of code we transform the for-loop counter **i** to a string